 Last thoughts about the Campfire Audio Mammoth

 The Mammoths are really fun.
 They take a lot of the strengths of the old Polaris II but improve the midrange and tone down the slightly aggressive treble.
-This leads the Mammoth to have a more refined and slightly better-balanced sound signature, but make no mistake, these are still tuned to hit hard and deliver a powerful bass-driven sound signature.
+This leads the Mammoth to have a more refined.
+Slightly better-balanced sound signature, but make no mistake, these are still tuned to hit hard and deliver a powerful bass-driven sound signature.

-This is definitely one for those who enjoy a fuller and bolder sound signature but don’t want to lose the midrange and treble.
+This is definitely one for those who enjoy a fuller and bolder sound signature.
+Dut don’t want to lose the midrange and treble.
 The Mammoth is incredibly engaging yet crisp and detailed at the same time, a very accomplished hybrid earphone.

 - Hybrid Earphone Design